kais-radwan/ddeep-core/README.md

 ### Smart policies

+> WARNING: the text classification model is giving poor classes scores and is not acurate, we are currently working on a fix for this

 Smart policies uses AI classification to classify the inputs and gives an object of classes with a score from 0.0 to 1.0 for every class or emotion as 1.0 is the highest score.

 #### HuggingFace token